-This waiver is for adults 18 years and older who are able to live independently.
+This waiver is for adults 18 years and older who are able to live mostly independently.
+They do not need supports all of the time.

 People with this waiver usually own, lease, or control their own living arrangements and supports are complemented by non-waiver-funded rent subsidies.